Updated 2026-03-30

 Per Stirpes vs. Per Capita

 Per stirpes passes a deceased beneficiary's share to their children.
 Per capita divides equally among surviving beneficiaries.
-Per stirpes protects grandchildren's inheritance.
+Per stirpes protects grandchildren's inheritance and is generally recommended.